limitlis/angular-focus-manager/README.md

 * Clone this repository
 * Download the release (or minified)
-* Install via Bower: by running $ bower install angular-focusmanager from your console
+* Install via Bower: by running $ bower install angular-focus-manager from your console

-**(2)** Include angular-focusmanager.js (or angular-focusmanager.min.js) in your index.html, after including Angular itself
+**(2)** Include angular-focus-manager.js (or angular-focus-manager.min.js) in your index.html, after including Angular itself

-**(3)** Add "go" to your main module's list of dependencies
+**(3)** Add "fm" to your main module's list of dependencies

 When you're done, your setup should look similar to the following: